Siege of Zbarazh: Aftermath

-The ceasefire would take hold on the next day, although the Cossacks would demand a ransom, at the same time selling the besieged some badly needed supplies; in the end a ransom of 40,000 talars was paid, the Cossack and Tatar field fortifications were mostly abandoned by the 23rd, and by the 25th the besieging army left the vicinity of Zbarazh.
-The Polish-Lithuanian army left on the evening of that day, reaching Tarnopol on the 28th.
+The ceasefire took hold on the next day.
+The Cossacks demanded a ransom, and at the same time sold the besieged some badly needed supplies; in the end a ransom of 40,000 talars was paid, the Cossack and Tatar field fortifications were mostly abandoned by the 23rd, and by the 25th the besieging army left the vicinity.
+The Polish–Lithuanian army left on the evening of that day, reaching Tarnopol on the 28th.

-The Polish-Lithuanian losses at Zbarazh were about 2,000 regular soldiers and 4,000 auxiliaries; about half of the losses were a result of diseases.
+The Polish–Lithuanian losses at Zbarazh were about 2,000 regular soldiers and 4,000 auxiliaries; about half of the losses were a result of diseases.

-The Ukrainian-Crimean losses at Zbarazh range 8,000 to 18,000.
-At Siege of Zbarazh perished the Colonel of Korsun Stanislav-Nestor Morozenko, while Ivan Bohun was seriously wounded.
+The Ukrainian–Crimean losses at Zbarazh were between 8,000 and 18,000.
+Stanislav-Nestor Morozenko (Colonel of Korsun) was killed, and Ivan Bohun was seriously wounded.